holly-rees-bjss/go-to-do/README.md

 When todo items are marked as complete, they are automatically moved to the Archive list (which you can view with `list archive`).
 Items that are overdue are also automatically added to the Overdue list (the program checks for any overdue items every time a command is executed).

-You can run with logs and specify logging level: `go run main.go -loglevel=debug cli`
+The CLI app is run with the default logging level as Error, but can specify logging level using the logLevel flag eg. `go run main.go -loglevel=debug cli`.
+Logs for the CLI app are stored in file `cli_logs.log`, storing logs for the most recent run of the application.